Baseball Ready Heading to The Show

 ANSWERS

 Make sure you don’t get stuck in your boxes or stadiums, only using them to train to play fair ball on all fields.
-A Baseball game can happen anywhere there is a field; God’s team plays everywhere, seeking new players.
-After playing, then you bring others to learn from His playbook.
+A baseball game can happen anywhere there is a field; God’s team plays everywhere, seeking new players.
+After playing, then you bring others to learn from God’s playbook.
 There is only one playbook, no matter which stadium you play in.
 Once we leave our stadiums, it is sometimes hard to see whose team we’re on.

 Food For Thought

 Remember, He wants us all to come from our minor leagues and come to the show one day.
-Stop wasting yourself with the tearing down of one another as Christians and build a team worthy of a World Series, with lots of followers, His team.
+Stop wasting yourselves with the tearing down of one another as Christians and build a team worthy of a World Series, with lots of followers, His team.

 © 2013 Kathy Henderson